-Joss Whedon has said, “You go to the movies to see people you love suffer.”
-But long before Joss was making Thor and Iron Man bleed, Whedon was bringing the pain on TV, with the greatest supernatural soap opera of all time: Buffy the Vampire Slayer.
+Joss Whedon once said, “You go to the movies to see people you love suffer.”
+But long before Joss was making Thor and Iron Man bleed, Whedon was bringing the pain to TV heroes, with the greatest supernatural soap opera of all time: Buffy the Vampire Slayer.

 The Six Best Buffy BFFs